 Making my own homemade baked tortilla chips is something I’ve wanted to try for quite some time now.
 Thanks to a little experimenting in the kitchen, I finally have a quick and tasty recipe to share with you!
 This recipe makes perfectly crisp, slightly salt and totally tasty baked tortilla chips, so they’re definitely a crowd pleaser.

-- Bake for 8 minutes.
-Flip each individual piece, then bake for an additional 8 minutes.
+Bake for 8 minutes.
+Flip each one over and bake an additional 8 minutes.

 Stack your tortillas and cut them in half.

 Bake for 16 minutes at 350.
 Flip each piece at the 8 minute mark.
 Then place them back into the oven for an additional 8 minutes.
 I only say this so literally because if you count the minute or two that it takes to flip them in your baking time (i.e. if you still have the timer going), they won’t be as crispy as they need to be.